eduardopini/Dresguardian/readme.md

 anyways we hope you like this one and we wish you a merry christmas from the entire Dres team

-this is an upgrade to our dresmodbot
+this is an upgrade to our dresmodbot and please retheme everything to your style if you use Dres style then you have to give credit otherwise you're a skid